Taxi Insurance – a quick guide

-Private hire vs public hire taxi insurance
+Private hire vs public hire policies

 There are 2 types of taxi insurance; Private Hire and Public Hire and it’s pretty easy to assess which one you need.